paldhous/ucsc/2020/multimedia-journalism/md/principles.md

 ![](./img/principles_28.jpg)

 (Source: [The Guardian](https://www.theguardian.com/football/ng-interactive/2019/jun/28/revealed-the-731003-gender-pay-gap-in-us-world-cup-bonuses))

-Many software packages (Microsoft Excel is a notable culprit) allow users to create charts with 3-D effects.
-Some graphic designers produce customized charts with similar aesthetics.
+Some software packages allow users to create charts with 3-D effects and some graphic designers produce customized charts with similar aesthetics.
 The problem is that that it is very hard to read the data values from 3-D representations, as [this example](https://magazine.good.is/infographics/infographic-the-20-most-charitable-countries-in-the-world#open), from *Good* magazine, illustrates.

 A good rule of thumb for data visualization is that trying to represent three dimensions on a two dimensional printed or web page is almost always one dimension too many.